pbatard/uefi-ntfs/README.md

-This generic bootloader (which is primarily intended for use with [Rufus](https://rufus.akeo.ie) but can also be used independently), is meant to allow seamless boot from an EFI bootloader, that resides on an NTFS partition.
-In other words, UEFI:NTFS is designed to remove the UEFI restriction of being able to natively boot from FAT32 only, and allow NTFS boot without the need for any user intervention.
+This generic bootloader (which is primarily intended for use with [Rufus](https://rufus.akeo.ie) but can also be used independently), is meant to allow seamless boot from an UEFI bootloader, that happens to resides on an NTFS partition.

+In other words, UEFI:NTFS is designed to remove the restriction, which most UEFI firmwares have, of only having enabled boot from FAT32 partitions, and bring the ability to also boot from NTFS partitions.

-This can be used, for instance, for booting a Windows NTFS installation media, in UEFI mode, thus allowing support for files that are larger than 4GB (something a native UEFI FAT32 partition cannot support), or allow indiscriminate BIOS+UEFI boot of Windows To Go drives.
+This can be used, for instance, for EFI-booting a Windows NTFS installation media, that happens to have files that are larger than 4 GB (something FAT32 cannot support), or allow dual BIOS + UEFI boot of Windows To Go drives.

+Note that, because there is a lot of innacurate information about this on the internet, it must be pointed out that there is absolutely nothing in the UEFI specifications that mandates the use of FAT32 for EFI boot.
+Instead, it is the __choice__ of PC manufacturers, to who tend to only include a FAT32 driver in their UEFI firmwares, that leads people to believe that only FAT32 works with UEFI.
+Yet, as demonstrated with this project, it is still very much possible to get any UEFI firmware to boot from a non FAT32 filesystem.

-The way this works, in conjunction with Rufus, is as follows:
+The way UEFI:NTFS works, in conjunction with Rufus, is as follows:

 * Rufus creates 2 partitions on the target USB disk (these can be MBR or GPT partitions).
 The first one is an NTFS partition occupying almost all the